Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 >
 > - [ ] Choose your character's class from the World Kit being used
 >   - Describe your character's class item
-> - [ ] Allocate 12 points into your character's attributes in the amounts of 1, 2, 2, 3, and 4
+> - [ ] Allocate points into your character's attributes in the amounts of -1, 0, 1, 1, 2
->   - The 4 must be placed into your class's Focus attribute
+>   - The 3 must be placed into your class's Focus attribute
->   - The 1 will be considered your character's Flaw attribute
+>   - The -1 will be considered your character's Flaw attribute
 > - [ ] Allocate 1 point into 6 different skills
 >   - Points cannot be allocated into skills under your Flaw attribute
 > - [ ] Acquire one perk that you meet the requirements of